 Israel is a beautiful and highly interesting place to visit, but is also quite expensive for the average backpacker.
 In this post I’ve gathered some money saving tickets and codes I’ve come across throughout the years, that might make your trip to Israel a bit more affordable.
-If you know of any others, don’t hesitate to contact me through my Facebook Page or my Contact Form (at the bottom of the About).
+If you know of any others, don’t hesitate to contact me through my Facebook Page.
 I’ll be happy to expand the list!

 Money Saving Tickets for Israel: